CBSI Fully Funded Scholarships

 Apply for a scholarship

 If you would like to apply for one of the scholarships for MSc training, or a PhD scholarship, first read our application guide to find out how to prepare your application.
 Next, apply for the scholarship through our online system.
 Make sure that you upload all required supporting documents to the online system before the application deadline.
 We will not be able to assess your application without these documents.
-Scholarship application deadline 28 February 2025.
+The scholarship application deadline of 28 February 2025 has now passed and applications are under review.

 Common questions